Man shops online using a credit card.

 Maintain a healthy mix of credit

 FICO® Scores also take credit mix into account, considering the different types of credit you have, like credit cards, retail accounts, mortgage loans, car loans, installment loans, etc. It may be helpful to have more than one type of credit, but it’s not necessary to have all these types of credit.
+Be cautious before considering a buy now pay later plan, as the credit reporting regulations are different for each program and may not help your overall credit score.

 Consider opening new credit lines